2 Hearts (film)

 2 Hearts is a 2020 American romantic drama film directed by Lance Hool and starring Jacob Elordi, Adan Canto, Tiera Skovbye and Radha Mitchell.
+It marks Hool's first directorial movie credit since 1999.

 It is based on the true story of Leslie and Jorge Bacardi and Christopher Gregory.

 The film was theatrically released in the United States on October 16, 2020, receiving generally negative reviews from critics.

 Plot

 The film claims to be based on a true story.